Frequently Asked Questions

 How do I wash my Saddle Blanket?

-We first suggest to brush all hair and dirt out of the saddle blanket.
-Then, wash the blanket with soap and water.
-We also suggest using a pressure washer to help with eliminating soap residue.
+We first suggest to brush all hair and dirt out of the Saddle Blanket.
+Then, wash the Blanket with soap and water.
+We also suggest using a pressure washer to help eliminate soap residue.
 Make sure you wash both sides and then hang to dry.

 Why should I choose a wool Saddle Blanket over others?